simonoxen/plastimatch/doc/sphinx/debian_packaging.rst

 Step 1: Preliminary testing
 ---------------------------
+Note: The following section is somewhat obsolete.
+The current preferred strategy is to make the tarball from gitlab.
+However, *at least* testing parallel regression is needed.

 The preliminary testing is performed to make sure that the upstream tarball has everything it needs.